software-rebels/CommitAnalysis/README.md

 # CommitAnalysis

-This repository contains the code that cycles over commits within a given range, rebuilds the software and analyses the build dependencies.
+This repository contains the code that cycles over commits within a given range, rebuilds the software, calculates the pageranks and analyses the build dependencies.

 # How To Use: